tigerbeetle/tigerbeetle/src/clients/go/README.md

 	accountsBatch = append(accountsBatch, account)
 }

-accountErrors, err := client.CreateAccounts(accountsBatch)
+accountsRes, err := client.CreateAccounts(accountsBatch)
-// Error handling omitted.
+// Results handling omitted.

 // Then, load and import all transfers with their timestamps from the historical source. transfersBatch := []Transfer{}